jimschubert/jimschubert/README.md

 Check out some of my pinned repositories.
 And feel free to ask me anything.

-If you have a 👏<kbd>leave</kbd>👏<kbd>your</kbd>👏<kbd>current</kbd>👏<kbd>job</kbd>👏 type of opportunity (I'm talking anyone would be dumb to pass it up), check out my resume to get in touch.
-Serious connections only because I'm happy where I am.
-And if you're like, "Junior JavaScript Engineer position is shared with you," I will legit block you from every email account I own.
+Recruiters: I'm happy where I am.
+And if you're like, "Junior JavaScript Engineer position...," I will legit block you from every email account I own.

 https://jimschubert.us/